vintlabs/fauxmoESP/README.md

 ## History

+2020-12-22 Version 3.2 released.
+Devices now show properly in the Alexa App as a bulb.

 2020-12-08 Version 3.1.2 released.
 New version available in Arduino Library Manager or at https://github.com/vintlabs/fauxmoESP/releases/tag/3.1.2  PlatformIO is still pending update.

 Before version 3.0.0, the library used a different protocol (emulating Belkin Wemo devices).
 The library was a port of Maker Musings' [Fauxmo Python library][6] to the ESP8266 platform.
 Support for ESP32 and Gen2 devices was added by Frank Hellmann <frank at vfx dot to> and Bibi Blocksberg respectively.